danielhodeta/early-universe-sim/README.md

   `python uni-sim.py`

-**Note**

-uni-sim.py will create a configuration file named *sim_config.txt* in it's current directory.
+**Note**: uni-sim.py will create a configuration file named *sim_config.txt* in it's current directory.
 This file will have all user configurable parameters and flags.
 Each of these parameters and flags (and their default values) will be explained below.

 **Parameters**